thetrime/knock-knock/README.md

 You need a file called `keys` which contains lines with 3 values:

-1. The time of pairing
+1. The time of pairing (in Zulu time, ISO8601 format)
-2. The shared secret
+2. The shared secret (in hex, without any leading 0x)
-3. The private key (_just_ the private part)
+3. The public key (in hex, without any leading 0x)
 4. A label for the key

 You can get this data from the `.record` files in `~/Library/com.apple.icloud/searchpartyd/OwnedBeacons`, after decrypting them

 1.  paringDate
 2.  sharedSecret.key.data
-3.  privateKey.key.data
+3.  publicKey.key.data
 4. Whatever you like

-Note that we do not technically need the private key - the public one would do.
-You just have to change the code around `# Compute P_1` that computes p_0 - this is the public part, deriving it from the private part.
-We could skip that and just supply the public part (future work!)

 If you have a Mac that is synced with the same iCloud account that owns the AirTags, in the directory `decryptor` in this repository is a simple Swift program that will generate this file for you for all the devices you own.

 # To do:

-- Use the public, rather than private key
 - See if I can get this working inside the devcontainer.
 There are potentially just permission problems holding it up.
 - Consume the rehydrated keys rather than the frozen ones.
 This seems safe enough now.
 They can always be regenerated from the decryptor if necessary
 - Periodically save the rehydrated keys.
 This is a bit more tricky because we only want to save keys from a few hours ago, and we do not generally keep enough keys around for this
+- Convert RSSI to approximate distance

 # How the BLE advertisement corresponds to the advertised key